ShihabIslam789/WebDev-A5-Client/README.md

 # Author:
  Shihab Islam (github.com/ShihabIslam789)

-This is the frontend of the client
+This is the frontend of the client. <br>
+Must be paired and ran with the Server code part <br>